Joe Strummer: Early life

-After finishing his time at City of London Freemen's School in 1970, Strummer moved on to the Central School of Art and Design in London, where he briefly considered becoming a professional cartoonist and completed a one-year foundation course.
+After finishing his time at the City of London Freemen's School in 1970, Strummer moved on to the Central School of Art and Design in London, where he briefly considered becoming a professional cartoonist and completed a one-year foundation course.
 During this time, he shared a flat in Palmers Green with friends Clive Timperley and Tymon Dogg.
 He said, "I bought a ukulele.
 No kidding.
 I saved some money, £1.99 I think, and bought it down Shaftesbury Avenue.
 Then the guy I was busking with taught me to play 'Johnny B. Goode'. [...]
 I was on my own for the first time with this ukulele and 'Johnny B. Goode'.
 And that's how I started."

 In 1973, Strummer moved to Newport, South Wales.
-He did not study at Newport College of Art, but met up with college musicians at the students' union in Stow Hill and became the vocalist for Flaming Youth, before renaming the band the Vultures.
+He did not study at Newport College of Art, but he met up with college musicians at the students' union in Stow Hill and became the vocalist for Flaming Youth before renaming the band the Vultures.
 The Vultures included three former members of Rip Off Park Rock & Roll Allstars, the original college band co-founded by Terry Earl Taylor.
 For the next year, Strummer was the band's part-time singer and rhythm guitarist.
 During this time, he also worked as a gravedigger in St Woolos Cemetery.
-Whilst in Newport, he wrote and recorded on an old reel-to-reel tape recorder "Crumby Bum Blues", which was later used in Julien Temple's 2007 film Joe Strummer: The Future Is Unwritten.
-In 1974, the band fell apart and Strummer moved back to London, where he met up again with Dogg.
+While in Newport, he wrote and recorded on an old reel-to-reel tape recorder "Crumby Bum Blues", which was later used in Julien Temple's 2007 film Joe Strummer: The Future Is Unwritten.
+In 1974, the band fell apart, and Strummer moved back to London, where he met up again with Dogg.
 He was a street performer for a while and then decided to form another band with his roommates called the 101ers, named after the address of their squat at 101 Walterton Road in Maida Vale.
-The band played many gigs in London pubs, performing covers of popular American R&B and blues songs.
-During this period Strummer worked a number of occasional temporary jobs to fund the purchase of musical equipment, including time spent as a gardener in Hyde Park "to get the money for the guitar".
+The band played many gigs in London pubs, performing covers of popular American R&B and rock and roll songs.
+During this period, Strummer worked several occasional temporary jobs to fund the purchase of musical equipment, including time spent as a gardener in Hyde Park "to get the money for the guitar".

 In 1975, he stopped calling himself Woody Mellor and adopted the stage name Joe Strummer, subsequently insisting that his friends call him by that name.
 The surname "Strummer" apparently referred to his role as rhythm guitarist in a self-deprecating way.
 Strummer was the lead singer of the 101ers and began to write original songs for the group.
 One song he wrote was inspired by the Slits' drummer Palmolive, who was his girlfriend at the time.
 The group liked the song "Keys to Your Heart", which they picked as their first single.